 Individual Medical Readiness is the extent to which an individual active duty or reserve is free from health related conditions that could limit their ability to fully participate in Coast Guard operations.
 All active duty and reserve Coast Guard Personnel are required to be medically ready for deployment.

-Medically Ready: To be fully medically ready, also know as "green" on Coast Guard Central My Readiness, a member must meet all six of the criteria.
+Medically Ready: To be fully medically ready, also known as "green" on Coast Guard Central My Readiness, a member must meet the criteria.

 2. Dental: Service member must be rated as either Class 1 or Class 2 or failed if they are deemed Class 3 or Class 4.
 Class 1 means not requiring dental treatment or revaluation within 12 months.
 Class 2 means a service member has an oral condition that, if not treated or followed up, has the potential to, but is not expected to result in emergencies within 12 months.
 Class 3 signifies that a service member has an oral condition that if not treated is expected to result in a dental emergency within 12 months.
 Class 4 means a service member needs a dental examination.